E3SM-Project/polaris/docs/users_guide/ocean/test_groups/baroclinic_channel.md

 temperature_difference = 1.2

 # Fraction of domain in Y direction the temperature gradient should be linear
 # over.
+Used when use_distances = False.
 gradient_width_frac = 0.08

 # Width of the temperature gradient around the center sin wave.
 Default value
-# is relative to a 500km domain in Y.
+# is relative to a 500km domain in Y. Used when use_distances = True.
 gradient_width_dist = 40e3

 # Salinity of the water in the entire domain.